+In this tutorial, we will show you how to enable Gzip compression on Apache.
 For those of you who didn’t know, Apache’s mod_deflate is an Apache module that will compress output from your server before it is sent to the client.
-If you have newer version of Apache the mod_deflate module is probably loaded by default, but it may not be turned on.
+If you have a newer version of Apache the mod_deflate module is probably loaded by default, but it may not be turned on.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step enable Gzip compression on Apache.
+I will show you step-by-step enable Gzip compression on Apache.